telerik/reporting-docs/knowledge-base/migrate-to-the-html5-viewer-from-the-old-asp.net-webforms-reportviewer-control.md

 ---
-title: Migrate to the HTML5 Viewer from the old ASP.NET WebForms ReportViewer control
+title: Upgrade your ASP.NET WebForms ReportViewer control to the new HTML5 Report Viewer.
-description: Replace the old ASP.NET WebForms ReportViewer control with the HTML5 Viewer.
+description: Replace the old ASP.NET WebForms ReportViewer control with the HTML5 Report Viewer.
 type: how-to
-page_title: Start using the HTML5 Viewer instead of the old ASP.NET WebForms ReportViewer control
+page_title: Switch to using the HTML5 Viewer instead of the old ASP.NET WebForms ReportViewer control
 slug: migrate-to-the-html5-viewer-from-the-old-asp.net-webforms-reportviewer-control
 res_type: kb
 ---